Effect of Temperature on Resistance

 effect of temperature on resistance

-In general, conductors have a positive temperature coefficient, whilst (at high temperatures) insulators have a negative temperature coefficient.
+In general, conductors have a positive temperature coefficient, while insulators have a negative temperature coefficient (at high temperatures).

 Different materials within either group have different temperature coefficients.
-Materials chosen for the construction of the resistors used in electronic circuits have a very low positive temperature coefficient.
-In use, resistors made from such materials will have only very slight increases in resistivity, and therefore, the use of such materials for the manufacture of resistors creates components whose value changes only slightly over a given range of temperature.
+Materials chosen for constructing the resistors used in electronic circuits have a very low positive temperature coefficient.
+In use, resistors made from such materials will have only very slight increases in resistivity.
+Therefore, the use of such materials for the manufacture of resistors creates components whose value changes only slightly over a given range of temperature.
 The resistance used as a heating element has a very low positive temperature coefficient.

 Example: